 The project involved the construction of six kilometres of new and upgraded track within the rail corridor between Epping and Thornleigh stations on the western side of the existing tracks.

-The new (third) track will separate northbound freight from all-stops passenger train movements along the steep incline between Epping and Thornleigh.
+The new (third) track separates northbound freight from all-stops passenger train movements along the steep incline between Epping and Thornleigh.
 This will help provide additional capacity for northbound (interstate container) freight trains, particularly during the daytime when passenger trains currently have priority.

 The Epping to Thornleigh Third Track (ETTT) is now complete and the new track is available for freight and passenger services to use.